damonmac/learn-xgboost/README.md

 Remember that 0 is the default value, and means no data.
 So how will we represent year alignment, and the differences?

-*Question:* What value will the date fields contain if the year differs by 1?
+*Question 7:* What value will the date fields contain if the year differs by 1?
 What about if they differ by 2, or 5?

      Run CreateFeatureVectors2.java after uncommenting the code that compares the years into buckets and train a new model.

-*Question:* What is the accuracy now?
+*Question 8:* What is the accuracy now?
 How could you improve this bucketing?

-### Analyzing the model
+### D. Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
 You will see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.

 To start with you can see we will graph the accuracy at each training iteration.